Sui by Example

 Shared Object

-Shared object is an object that is shared using a sui::transfer::share_object function and is accessible to everyone.
+Shared object is an object that is shared using a sui::transfer::share_object function and is accessible to everyone both mutably and immutably.

 /// Unlike `Owned` objects, `Shared` ones can be accessed by anyone on the